 If you are thinking of creating (or expanding) a new green schoolyard space or element at your school site, contact SFUSD’s Green Schoolyard (GSY) Manager while you are still in the planning stages to identify existing conditions, ensure the location & proposed use are appropriate, & determine next steps for transforming the space.
 Ultimately, SFUSD’s District Architect will need to authorize your plans.
 This step is essential.
-If work proceeds without proper authorization, the District may require the school to return the space to its original state.
+If work proceeds without proper authorization, the District may require the school or responsible outside organization to return the space to its original state.

 2) Test materials BEFORE disturbing them

 Most SFUSD schools are old.
 The building materials used in the previous century - including lead paint & asbestos - were used on some exterior features like exterior paint, asphalt, concrete, benches & fences.
 These elements - along with other external factors - can impact soil on school grounds.
 In addition, some of our schools are built in areas where Naturally Occurring Asbestos is part of the underlying natural geologic condition.
 In order to ensure the health & safety of your school community, as you plan to create & expand your green schoolyards, it is essential to test soil & other materials BEFORE disturbing them.
 If you have any questions about soil or other material in areas your school community is currently maintaining OR you want to expand your green schoolyard, contact SFUSD’s Green Schoolyard Manager to determine next steps.